 - folio-vertx-lib for OpenAPI files and Vert.x

-- Spring Way for OpenAPI files and Spring based Java
+- Spring Way and folio-spring-base for OpenAPI files and Spring based Java

 Key requirements for server-side modules: